-The Higgs decay also generates leptons, which is mostly concentrated in the low energy side, but can have energies as high as 70 GeV.
-These high energy leptons are mainly generated from $H \rightarrow \tau^+ \tau^-, ZZ^, WW^$ decay cascades.
+The Higgs boson decay also generates leptons, which is mostly concentrated in the low energy side, but can have energies as high as 70 GeV.
+These high energy leptons are mainly generated from $H \to \tau^+ \tau^-, ZZ^, WW^$ decay cascades.

 The basic requirements on the lepton identification for the CEPC detector is, to identify the prompt charged leptons with high efficiency and high purity.
 Therefore, we require a lepton identification with efficiency higher than 99% and misidentification rate smaller than 2% for energetic isolated leptons (energetic means energy higher than 5 GeV).
-These requirements are also essential for the identification of $H \rightarrow \tau^+ \tau^-$ events and the semileptonic/leptonic decays modes of $H \rightarrow ZZ^$, WW^ events.
+These requirements are also essential for the identification of $H \to \tau^+ \tau^-$ events and the semi-leptonic/leptonic decays modes of $H \to ZZ^, WW^$ events.

-The charged leptons produced in the numerous jets generated in the Higgs decay cascades can be crucial for the jet flavor tagging and jet charge reconstruction.
+The charged leptons produced in the numerous jets generated in the Higgs boson decay cascades can be crucial for the jet flavor tagging and jet charge reconstruction.
 Therefore, a good identification of leptons in jets is highly advantageous.
 More detailed study is needed to quantify the requirements on the lepton-in-jet identification.

-3.2.4 Charged hadron identification
+3.2.4 CHARGED HADRON IDENTIFICATION